-15. COMPLIANCE WITH SECRETARIAL STANDARDS:
+16. COMPLIANCE WITH SECRETARIAL STANDARDS:

-The Company has complied with Secretarial Standards issued by the Institute of Company Secretaries of India on Board

-Meetings and General Meetings.
+The Company has complied with Secretarial Standards issued by the Institute of Company Secretaries of India on Board Meetings and General Meetings.

-16. INTERNAL AUDIT AND INTERNAL CONTROL SYSTEMS:
+17. INTERNAL AUDIT AND INTERNAL FINANCIAL CONTROL SYSTEMS:

-The Company has laid down certain guidelines and processes which enables implementation of appropriate internal financial controls across the organisation.
-Such internal financial controls encompass policies and procedures adopted by the Company for ensuring orderly and efficient conduct of business, including adherence to its policies, safeguarding of its assets, prevention and detection of frauds and errors, the accuracy and completeness of accounting records and the timely preparation of reliable financial information.
+The Board of your Company has laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and operating effectively.
+Your Company has adopted policies and procedures for ensuring the orderly and efficient conduct of its business, including adherence to the Company's policies, the safeguarding of its assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records, and the timely preparation of reliable financial disclosures.

 The Audit Committee reviews the reports submitted by the Internal Auditors in each of its meeting.
 The Management duly considers and takes appropriate action on recommendations made by the Statutory Auditors, Internal Auditors and Audit Committee of the Board of Directors.
 The Company has appointed M/S. S.P.
-Sule & Associates, Chartered Accountants as Internal Auditor of the Company for the financial year 2018-2019.
+Sule & Associates, Chartered Accountants as Internal Auditor of the Company for the financial year 2019-2020.

-17. CORPORATE GOVERNANCE:
+18. CORPORATE GOVERNANCE:

 Corporate Governance is a continuous process at ABM.
+Maintaining high standards of Corporate Governance has been fundamental to the business of your Company since its inception.
 It is about commitment to values and ethical business conduct.
-Systems, policies and frameworks are regularly upgraded to effectively meet the challenges of rapid growth in a dynamic external business environment.
 Your Company is committed to sound corporate practices based on conscience, openness, fairness, professionalism and accountability paving the way in building confidence among all its stakeholders for achieving sustainable long term growth and profitability.
-Your Company has complied with the governance requirements provided under the Companies Act, 2013 and listing regulations.
+Your Company has complied with the governance requirements provided under the Companies Act, 2013 and Listing Regulations.